-The student seeking elementary teacher certification completes the Comprehensive Liberal Studies major, along with the required general studies courses and the sequence of professional education courses.
-Careful coordination of these three sets of requirements is essential if the course of study is to be completed in four years.
-This program prepares the successful candidate for licensure with an endorsement in elementary education preK-6.
+It is recommended that students seeking elementary preK-6 licensure complete the Comprehensive Liberal Studies major, along with the required general studies courses and the sequence of professional education courses.
+Careful coordination of these requirements is essential if the course of study is to be completed in four years.
+This program prepares successful candidates for licensure with an endorsement in elementary education preK-6.